1904 Set and costume designer Oliver Messel is born in London.

 1911 Ethel Barrymore gives The Twelve Pound Look at the Empire Theatre.
-This James M. Barrie one-act is preceded by a revival of his Alice Sit-by-the-Fire also starring Barrymore.
-Later she will tour the vaudeville circuit with the first mentioned show.
+The James M. Barrie one-act is preceded by a revival of his Alice Sit-by-the-Fire also starring Barrymore.
+She later tours the vaudeville circuit with the former show.

 1957 Tom Ewell, Nancy Olson, and Darren McGavin navigate The Tunnel of Love at the the Royale Theatre.
 Joseph Fields directs and helps adapt Peter DeVries' novel.
-This comedy will sail for 417 performances.
+The comedy sails for 417 performances.

-1963 City Center Light Opera revives Leonard Bernstein, Betty Comden, Adolph Green, Joseph Fields & Jerome Chodorov's Wonderful Town for 16 performance.
+1963 City Center Light Opera revives Leonard Bernstein, Betty Comden, Adolph Green, Joseph Fields, and Jerome Chodorov's Wonderful Town for 16 performances.
 Featured performers include Kaye Ballard and Gabriel Dell.

 1973 El Grande de Coca Cola stars Ron House as a nightclub owner whose family poses as famous stars to entertain the customers.
-It will run for 1,114 performances at the Mercer Arts Theatre in New York.
+It runs for 1,114 performances at the Mercer Arts Theatre in New York.

-1997 An all-star Broadway revival of Anton Chekhov's Three Sisters, opens at the Criterion Theatre.
+1997 A Broadway revival of Anton Chekhov's Three Sisters opens at the Criterion Theatre.
 The cast features Amy Irving, Lili Taylor, Jeanne Tripplehorn, Calista Flockhart, Billy Crudup, David Strathairn, Jerry Stiller, and Eric Stoltz.

-2003 The New York City Council overrides a mayoral veto and bans cell phones in Broadway and Off-Broadway theatres, and other public cultural events.
+2003 The New York City Council overrides a mayoral veto and bans cell phones in Broadway and Off-Broadway theatres.
 Offenders can face a fine of $50 and eviction from the venue in question.
-Pagers are also banned.
 Mayor Michael Bloomberg objects that the law will be impossible to enforce.

 2013 Betty Buckley returns to the London stage in The Charing Cross Theatre production of Jerry Herman's musical Dear World.
 The production is directed and choreographed by Gillian Lynne, the choreographer who helped guide Buckley to a Tony Award for her portrayal of the faded glamour cat Grizabella in Andrew Lloyd Webber's Cats.